 Richmond is a medium-sized city located in the state of Kentucky.
-With a population of 33,533 people and 14 constituent neighborhoods, Richmond is the seventh largest community in Kentucky.
+With a population of 34,585 people and 20 constituent neighborhoods, Richmond is the sixth largest community in Kentucky.

 Richmond is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Richmond is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Richmond who work in sales jobs (12.92%), office and administrative support (12.79%), and food service (11.45%).
+Overall, Richmond is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Richmond who work in office and administrative support (11.16%), sales jobs (10.19%), and food service (9.56%).

-The per capita income in Richmond in 2010 was $17,850, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $71,400 for a family of four.
+The per capita income in Richmond in 2018 was $22,549, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $90,196 for a family of four.
 However, Richmond contains both very wealthy and poor people as well.
-Richmond also has one of the higher rates of people living in poverty in the nation, with 31.90% of its population below the federal poverty line.

 Richmond is a somewhat ethnically-diverse city.
 The people who call Richmond home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Richmond residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Richmond include Irish, English, Italian, and Scots-Irish.
+Important ancestries of people in Richmond include Irish, English, German, European, and Scottish.

 The most common language spoken in Richmond is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Arabic.